sdc/moodle-local_leapwebservices/readme.md

     (**Note:** the best way is to use your web browser's search feature and search for the text exactly as it appears: it will get you to the exact capability or very close.)

 6. Assign the new *web services role* to the *web services user* as a system role: click on **Administration (block) &rarr; Site Administration &rarr; Users &rarr; Permissions &rarr; Assign system roles**.
-Click on *webservices* (or whatever you have named your new role), then search in the box on the right for the new *Leap user*, then **add** the new user so the name appears in the box on the right.
+Click on *webservices* (or whatever you have named your new role), then search in the box on the right for the new *Leap user*, then **add** the new user so the name appears in the box on the left.
 It should be the only name in that box.
 Return to the **Web services &rarr; Overview** screen.

 7. Click **4.
 Check user capability**.
 Search for the user just created, then click on the name, then click **Show this user's permissions**.

-    The results page should show the user as assigned to the *web service* role (what appears on-screen will be whatever you called the web service) and *authenticated user* in *system* context.
+    The results page should show the user as assigned to the *web service* role (what appears on-screen will be whatever you called the web service) in *system* context, and *authenticated user* in *system* context.

     Check that the list of capabilities in *5, above*, is set to **yes** (possibly highlighted in green, depending on your theme).
 When done, return to the **Web services &rarr; Overview** screen.

 8. Click **5.
 Select a service**.
 In the **Built-in services** section you should see an entry for *Leap*, and probably also an entry for the *Moodle mobile web service*, which will be greyed out if this is not turned on via the checkbox at the top of the page. (*Moodle mobile web services* are not required to be turned on for Leap web services to work.)

-    **TODO: This has changed slightly in Moodle 2.7: the list of authorised users did not show the already-authorised Leap User.
-Double-check this is not a bug or mistake following this procedure, and then edit and amend appropriately.**

     Clicking on **Authorised users** next to *Leap* will show you a list of users authorised to use the Leap web services.

+    In the box on the right, **search for and click on** the name of the "Leap user" you created in step 4 (ours is, literally, "Leap User"), then **add** the new user so the name appears in the box on the left.

-It should show only the user you have assigned, but at the bottom of the page is a section titled **Change settings for the authorised users**: if there are any problems with the assigned user (lacking a particular context) they will be listed here in orange, and will need to be fixed before progressing further.
+    At the bottom of the page is a section titled **Change settings for the authorised users**: if there are any problems with the assigned user (for example, the user lacks a required context) they will be listed here in orange, and will need to be fixed before progressing further.
 Clicking on the user's name or email address will show some further security options, such as *IP restriction* (so a user can access the web service only from one or a range of IP addresses, blank by default) and a *Valid until* date when the access will cease (off by default).
 If you change any settings here, click **Update** to save them.

-    Clicking the **Edit** button allows you to rename the web service (not recommended) and enable/disable the service.
+    Back on the *External Services* page, clicking the **Edit** button next to Leap allows you to rename the web service (not recommended) and enable/disable the service.
 It is enabled as default.

     When done, return to the **Web services &rarr; Overview** screen.